 - 1. Weekly Form Time. - 2.
 It is part of the ethos of the school to create an atmosphere for friendly pupil/staff interaction and pupils are encouraged to approach an adult of their choice if there is something they wish to discuss in private. - 3.
-School Council Throughout the school year, representatives from each form attend the school council.
-Giving the children the opportunity to provide feedback on aspects of school life, develop opportunities for them to be involved in planning and contributing to school events, providing opportunities to make requests for action, and purchase or consideration based upon their insights.
+School Council Throughout the school year, representatives from each form attend the fortnightly school council meetings.
+Giving the children the opportunity to organise the content for our 'Smart School Council' meetings, provide feedback on aspects of school life, develop opportunities for them to be involved in planning and contributing to school events, providing opportunities to make requests for action, and purchase or consideration based upon their insights.
+All forms then participate in fortnightly school council meetings in which they can discuss and vote on a topical question. - 4.
+Smart School Council Notice Board- pupils are often invited to comment, vote or brainstorm ideas on the notice board. - 5.
+Comments box- there is an anonymous comments box in the entrance hall that all children can use.
+This is checked regularly by the Deputy Head (Pastoral).